 Extract any segment of M4V video into a single file.

-Add transitions, filters, Jump Cut or Face off to improve your video.
+Add transitions, filters, Jump Cut or Motion Tracking to improve your video.

 Save your M4V file in different formats, burn to DVD or directly upload online.